UrriIsa/codeforces-solutions/README.md

 ***Traduction :***

 This repository contains solutions to Codeforces problems, organized by difficulty and division.
-In my profile you can see a link to my [Codeforces] profile (https://codeforces.com/profile/Urri), but you can click on it anyway.
+In my profile you can see a link to my [Codeforces](https://codeforces.com/profile/Urri), but you can click on it anyway.
 The realization of these starts in the second semester of my bachelor's degree.
 The solutions are recorded in a JSON file for easy access and search.

 ---